What is an 83(b) election?

 RSAs

 Founders and very early-stage employees often receive restricted stock awards (RSA).
-The value of these can vary based on the company’s FMV, but they’re typically issued at a nominal value (like $0.001 or $0.0001 per share).
+The value of these can vary based on the company’s fair market value, but they’re typically issued at a nominal value (like $0.001 or $0.0001 per share).
 This means that if you file an 83(b) election when you receive your RSAs, you’re likely to have very limited tax liability because you’re recognizing that spread (which is zero or very, very small) as ordinary income tax up front.
 When you eventually sell these shares, you’ll be subject to capital gains tax on the difference in FMV at the time of sale.

 Without an 83(b) election, the spread between the FMV at vest less your purchase price would be subject to ordinary income tax.